-Did you know that 93% of people search for products and services on search engines before they make a purchase?
+According to Sambla AB’s latest state of commerce report, you know that 93% of Swedish online buyers search for products and services on search engines before they make a purchase?
 A search marketing campaign can get your business in front of potential customers that are already searching for your products and services.

 Building a campaign on Google, Bing, and Yahoo, finding the best performing keywords, and managing your campaign can be very expensive and time consuming.
 If you already have a SEM campaign or are thinking of launching one, here are some things you should avoid!